 Registered Pharmacist (R.Ph.) also known as a licensed pharmacist, means a pharmacist who, pursuant to the provisions of M.G.L. c.
 112, § 24, is licensed by the Board to practice pharmacy.

-Serious Adverse Drug Event (SADE) means any untoward, preventable medical occurrence associated with the use of a drug in humans that results in any of the following outcomes:
+Serious Adverse Drug Event (SADE) means any untoward, preventable medical occurrence associated with the use of a drug that results in any of the following outcomes:

 death;